eric-burel/data-fetching-patterns-in-react/README.md

 If we visualize the timeline of the above code, you will see the following sequence.
 The browser firstly downloads the HTML page, and then when it encounters script tags and style tags, it might stop and download these files, and then parse them to form the final page.
 Note that this is a relatively complicated process, and I’m oversimplifying here, but the basic idea of the sequence is correct.

+![Fetching user data](images/timeline-1-1-one-request-trans.png)

 So React can start to render only when the JS are parsed and executed, and then it finds the `useEffect` for data fetching; it has to wait until the data is available for a re-render.

-![Fetching user data](images/timeline-1-1-one-request-trans.png)

-Now in the browser, we can see a "loading..." when the application starts and then (after a few seconds - we can simulate such case by add some delay in the API endpoints) the user brief section when data is loaded.
+Now in the browser, we can see a "loading..." when the application starts, and then after a few seconds (we can simulate such case by add some delay in the API endpoints) the user brief section shows up when data is loaded.

 ![User brief component](images/user-brief.png)

-This code structure is widely used across React codebases, especially those requiring data fetching from an API endpoint.
-In applications of regular size, it's common to find numerous instances of such data-fetching logic dispersed throughout various components.
+This code structure (in useEffect to trigger request, and update states like `loading` and `error` correspondingly) is widely used across React codebases.
+In applications of regular size, it's common to find numerous instances of such same data-fetching logic dispersed throughout various components.

 ## Pattern: Asynchronous State Handler

-Reusable Logic for Data Fetching and State Management.
+Reusable Logic for Data Fetching and Related State Management.

 In UI components, managing states such as "isSelected" or "searchResults" is commonplace.
-However, introducing asynchronous request-related states—namely loading, error, and data—into the mix can clutter the component.
+However, introducing asynchronous request-related states — namely loading, error, and data — into the mix can clutter the component.
 These states often appear together and managing them alongside other states can make the component harder to read and maintain.
 It's practical, then, to encapsulate these related states and separate this logic into its own space.

 Within this distinct unit, we can initiate data fetching and subsequently return states that reflect the stages of the request: loading, error, and the actual data.
 This allows the UI component consuming these states to make informed decisions on what to render based on their current values.